 How GraphQL works: Brightspot’s GraphQL CDA

-Now that we’ve taken a look at our GraphQL CMA, let’s take a look at our GraphQL CDA.
-Let’s begin by looking at View Models since those are the types of classes from which these APIs are generated.
+Now that you've seen Brightspot's GraphQL CMA, let’s take a look at the GraphQL CDA, starting by looking at View Models since those are the types of classes from which these APIs are generated.

-In the image below, you’ll see the same Author View Model that we saw in the CDA portion of this demo above.
+In the image below, you’ll see the same Author View Model that you saw in the CDA portion of this demo above.

 Suppose your organization did not want to expose the author's address, but still wanted readers to have some idea of their location.
 This is how the view model is set up above—it will pass only the author's State (as well as their Biography, First Name, and Last Name.

-In the image below, we have the Work field that queries for an author’s works and returns Work view models.
+In the image below, you have the Work field that queries for an author’s works and returns Work view models.

-Lastly, we have an Author Search view model, seen in the image below.
+Lastly, you have an Author Search view model, seen in the image below.

 Back in the GraphQL query viewer tool, you can now visualize the CDA we just created.
 As with the CMA we created, the CDA has fields that automatically match the view model that we created.
-Let’s query for results of the authors that are in the system.
+Now to query for results of the authors that are in the system.